 Dear Kantha,

-To answer your query, yes the employee can be issued with show cause notice.
+To answer your query, yes, the employee can be issued a show cause notice.
 However, we also need additional information.

 What was the "misbehaviour"?
-Is there any code of conduct or rule in company manual that says fellow employee's personal matters should not be discussed?
-If yes, then do you have proof for that employee having "read and understood" the contents of this manual?
+Is there any code of conduct or rule in the company manual that states fellow employees' personal matters should not be discussed?
+If yes, do you have proof that the employee has "read and understood" the contents of this manual?

-Has it happened with that female employee for the first time or has it happened earlier also?
+Has this happened with the female employee for the first time, or has it occurred earlier as well?

-Is this isolated case or in general personal matters are discussed in office and now all of a sudden you wanted to take action?
-Was it routine for that female employee to discuss her personal matters but this time she has raised red flag?
+Is this an isolated case, or are personal matters generally discussed in the office, and now suddenly you want to take action?
+Was it routine for the female employee to discuss her personal matters, but this time she has raised a red flag?

 Please give due importance to all the above questions.
-Before issue of show cause notice, call the employee and try obtaining his consent on his wrongdoing.
-If he agrees then tell him to put up apology letter.
-This will avoid issue of show cause notice.
-On the strength of his apology letter, you may issue warning letter directly.
+Before issuing a show cause notice, call the employee and try to obtain his consent regarding his wrongdoing.
+If he agrees, then ask him to submit an apology letter.
+This may prevent the need for a show cause notice.
+Based on his apology letter, you may issue a warning letter directly.

-Yes, that employee might have erred, but then we are also responsible for his motivation level.
-If the matter is not handled properly it could impact his motivation and that is the last thing we can ask for.
+Yes, the employee might have erred, but we are also responsible for his motivation level.
+If the matter is not handled properly, it could impact his motivation, and that is the last thing we want.

-Lastly, you may issue office circular stating that personal matters are not to be discussed or referred in the office.
+Lastly, you may issue an office circular stating that personal matters are not to be discussed or referred to in the office.

 Thanks,